 No one will agree.
 My friends consider me as their adviser.
 Maybe because I’m a writer and seriously, writers know what to say every time, in every situation.
 What they don’t know is that I hate my brain.
 It’s unfair.
 I get to say the right words to other people but not to my self.
 This seems like self-pity but self-pity is easily curable, my state isn’t.
 It’s as if inside my brain there is an old insecure friend that keeps coming back.
 Or like an ex-boyfriend who just can’t move on over me.
-It’s f*cking annoying.
+It’s annoying.

 4. STOP TELLING ME I SHOULD UNWIND

 I’ve tried that.
-I grew up in a country and I’ve watched the sunset thousand times, even the sunrise.
+I grew up in a province and I’ve watched the sunset thousand times, even the sunrise.
 I’ve watched birds flying under the blue sky and above the blue sea.
 I’ve breathed the freshest air there was in my place.
 It’s not that easy.
 What works for others might not work for me.
 Unwinding might have just worsen it since hello, depressed people hate life, and when I step out of my room, that’s what I see-Life.